-Teachers must give students opportunities to engage with a wide range of texts to encourage their development as language learners and users.
-Students are encouraged to read widely across the course.
+Teachers must give students opportunities to engage with a wide range of texts to encourage their development as language learners and users, and students are encouraged to read widely across the course.

 There must be a range and balance in the texts that students read, listen to and view.
 Courses should include texts from different times, places and cultures, including texts that aim to develop in all students an awareness of, interest in, and respect for the literary traditions and expressions of other nations in the Asia-Pacific region.
-Australian texts, including texts by Aboriginal writers and/or Torres Strait Islander writers, must be included across the course of study and within each unit pair of the course.
-At least one of the Australian texts studied over the four units of the course must be by an Aboriginal writer or Torres Strait Islander writer.
-Schools may include texts translated from other languages.
+Australian texts including texts by Aboriginal writers and/or Torres Strait Islander writers must be included across the course of study and within each unit pair of the course.
+Schools may also include texts translated from other languages.